List of Russian generals killed during the Russo-Ukrainian war (2022–present)

 A number of Russian general officers (Note: General officer or flag officer refers to a military officer above the rank of colonel.
 Flag officers include generals, brigadiers, marshals, commodores, and admirals.) have been killed during the Russo-Ukrainian war (2022–present).
-As of 3 July 2025, Russian sources have confirmed twelve deaths.
-This has been attributed to Russian senior commanders going to the field to address "difficulties in command and control" and "faltering Russian performance on the front line", insecure communication by Russian forces, and United States military intelligence that allowed the Ukrainians to target Russian officers.
+Russian sources have confirmed 17 deaths.
+This has been attributed to Russian senior commanders going to the field to address "difficulties in command and control" and "faltering Russian performance on the front line", insecure communication by Russian forces, and military intelligence, both domestic and from their allies, that has enabled Ukrainians to target Russian generals both in the field and in their cars in Moscow.

 These losses exceed those of the Second Chechen War, in which Russia lost ten generals.

 Analysis

 Russian state television reporter Alexander Sladkov reported on the death of General Kutuzov (pictured).

 Analysts at the Jerusalem Institute for Security and Strategy and the French Institute of International Relations found that the number of Russian generals killed during the Russian invasion of Ukraine suggests that poor morale among Russian forces and a slow advance into Ukraine forced high-ranking officers to put themselves at risk in an effort to achieve military objectives.
 UK intelligence attributed the deaths of senior commanders to their going to the field to personally lead operations to address "difficulties in command and control" and "faltering Russian performance on the front line."
 Western governments say at least ten Russian generals have been killed, which they attribute to major strategic errors.
 The Japanese government estimates that 20 Russian generals have been killed in the war, based on intelligence gathered by Japan in cooperation with the United States and Europe; retired general Kiyofumi Iwata, former chief of staff of the Japan Ground Self-Defense Force, described the tally as "unbelievably high".

 In addition to these flag officers, many other senior officers have been killed by Ukrainian forces; on 23 March 2022, Ukrainian official Mykhailo Podoliak stated that their forces had killed "dozens of colonels and other officers".
 That day, The Times counted five Russian colonels killed in Ukraine so far.
 On 11 May, The Independent reported a total of 42 colonels allegedly killed.
 By the end of April, at least 317 Russian officers had been killed, a third of them majors, lieutenant colonels, and colonels.
 A Ukrainian official told The Wall Street Journal that a unit of Ukrainian military intelligence was collecting information on the positions of Russian officers, including generals, artillery commanders, and pilots.
 High-ranking casualties in the Russian Navy include Captain 1st Rank Andrei Paliy, deputy commander of the Black Sea Fleet.
 Anton Kurpin, the commander of the Russian cruiser Moskva, has also been reported as killed, although Russia has not confirmed this.